-A pointer to a null-terminated character string used to identify the client user ID sent to the data server when using DB2 Connect or DB2 database products for Linux, UNIX and Windows.
+A pointer to a null-terminated character string that is used to identify the client user ID that is sent to the data server when DB2 Connect or DB2 for Linux, UNIX, and Windows is used.

-- When the value is being set, some servers might not handle the entire length provided and might truncate the value. - DB2 for z/OS and OS/390 servers support up to a length of 16 characters. - This user-id is not to be confused with the authentication user-id.
-This user-id is for identification purposes only and is not used for any authorization. - To ensure that the data is converted correctly when transmitted to a host system, use only the characters A to Z, 0 to 9, and the underscore () or period (.).
+Some servers might not be able to handle the entire length of the value and might truncate the value.
+DB2 for z/OS and DB2 Universal Database for z/OS and OS/390 servers support up to 16 characters.
+In DB2 Version 9.7 Fix Pack 6 and later fix packs, a CLI application can set the SQL_ATTR_INFO_USERID attribute on DB2 for i V6R1 and later servers.
+DB2 for i servers support a length of up to 255 characters.

+Do not confuse the client user ID with the authentication user ID.
+The client user ID is for identification purposes only and is not used for any authorization.
+To ensure that the data is converted correctly when transmitted to a host system, use only the characters A - Z and 0 - 9 and the underscore () or period (.).